 But shotgun is about so much more than just avoiding the indignity of the back seat.
 It’s about discipline, intuition, punctuality, and, in some cases, brute force.
 Most importantly, shotgun is the perfect middle ground between hierarchy and democracy, between authority and autonomy, between might and right.
 Our agreement to participate in and adhere to the terms of shotgun is tantamount to our ability to live peaceably in a structured society governed by rational behavior.

 Or to quote The Big Lebowski, “This isn’t ‘Nam man!
 There are rules!”

 You can’t just go around saying shotgun all willy nilly and expect a permanent seat at the front of every vehicle in the world.
-Moreover, you can’t just expect that because you have earned shotgun, you can’t lose it just as quickly.
-Claiming shotgun is about precision timing and heads up play.
+Nor can you assume that, because you have earned shotgun, you can’t lose it just as quickly.
+Claiming shotgun is about precision timing and heads-up play.
 Keeping shotgun is about responsibility and support.
-Both require an awed deference to the Rules of Order.
+Both require an awed deference to the Riding Shotgun Rules of Order.